rileyherman/accessibility-dev-day/README.md

 Select "All issues" from the "Check for issues" dropdown.
 In the editor window you can see the accessibility tree and any issues get an exclamation mark.
 The biggest complaint you'll often see in this tool is keyboard naviagability, but it also checks colour contrast as well as text labels.

+If you installed either Funkify or Web Disability Simulator in your Chrome, you may have noticed that I didn't give a Firefox suggestion.
+There's a simulator built into this tab - feel free to play around with that as well!
+You'll probably notice that it isn't quite as comprehensive, but it's good at what it does.

 Mess around in there.
 It's a little less user friendly, so I encourage you to follow the [docs](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector)

 #### Out of the box?
 In another box?
 Whatever the saying is.